gavinmead/chart-ms/README.md

     }

-and generates a HTML document.
-That document is then passed to phantomjs which will render the DOM using the provided clippingDiv attribute.
+and generating a HTML document.
+That document is then passed to phantomjs which will render the clipping rectangle of the provided clippingDiv attribute and returns the image to the caller.